NanoscopyAI/nERdy/README.md

 ## Training nERdy+ on custom dataset
 Data: In your data directory store the `images` and `masks` in individual subdirectories.
 Masks are expected to have the same name as the corresponding input image followed by a `_mask` suffix.

-Trainer: provide the data path and set other hyperparameters in the config.ini file
+Trainer: provide the data path and set other hyperparameters in the config.ini file and run `train.py`

+Inference: provide the saved model path in `inference.py` to obtain the output segmentation map.

 ## Analysis framework: scripts for junction analysis pipeline and to generate all the results in the paper
 `junction_analysis` script provides the routines for dynamics analysis presented in the paper.
 Our dynamic analysis framework is method-agnostic and can be plugged with other methods for segmentation apart from nERdy+.